-The plant Arctostaphylos uva-ursi, also known as the bearberry, is the source of uva-ursi, a herbal remedy made from the fresh or dried leaves.
+The plant Arctostaphylos uva-ursi, also known as the bearberry, is the source of uva-ursi, an herbal remedy made from the fresh or dried leaves.
 The plant's name comes from the orange berries that resemble grapes and are popular with bears.
 "Grape of the bears" is the meaning of both Arctostaphylos and uva-ursi, the former in Greek and the latter in Latin.
 The little, evergreen Arctostaphylos uva-ursi shrub produces orange berries.
 Traditional medicine has been using the leaves for a long time.
 Using uva ursi may improve urine flow and decrease urine-borne bacteria.
 It also seems to reduce edema.
 Bears have a deep affection for uva ursi fruit.
-The Latin word "uva ursi" means "bear's grape.".
+The Latin word "uva ursi" means "bear's grape."

 The amount of arbutin in the supplement determines the recommended uva ursi dose for the treatment of urinary problems.
 The recommended dose is between 420 and 600mg, taken once a day in three doses throughout the day (140 and 220mg, three times).

 ◉ Supports postpartum comfort: Uva ursi and other astringent botanicals are especially beneficial for reducing postpartum pain, edema, and skin tearing.
 They constrict and tone tissues that have been injured during childbirth, in addition to reducing inflammation.
 Additionally, the antibacterial properties of Uva ursi may promote quicker skin healing and aid in the prevention of infections.
-It is an excellent way to incorporate it into a herbal sitting bath and utilize it promptly after childbirth.
+It is an excellent way to incorporate it into an herbal sitting bath and utilize it promptly after childbirth.

 ◉ May help chronic diarrhea: Although infrequently administered for this purpose, low doses of uva ursi may provide relief from persistent diarrhea.
 It has a dehydrating effect and tones the tissues in the digestive tract; it is an astringent plant.
-This facilitates the reduction of inflammation and restores regularity to diarrhea.
+This property facilitates the reduction of inflammation and restores regularity to diarrhea.
 In addition, bearberry extracts have demonstrated potent antibacterial activity against stomach-irritating microorganisms such as E. coli.

 Buy uva ursi powder from the health food store in the USA, Alive Herbals